 Paige Barocca, RN, LDEM, CPM

 Paige is a certified professional midwife (CPM) licensed in the state of Maryland.
 She provides holistic, personalized care throughout Baltimore and the surrounding area.
 Home birth midwives attend low risk births at home, caring for mothers throughout their prenatal and postpartum period.
 The continuity of care unique to home birth allows for individualized care that is simply unmatched when birthing in a busy hospital or birth center.
-By keeping an intimate, low volume practice, Paige is able to give quality care, including prenatal and postpartum visits tailored to each mother’s specific needs.
+By keeping an intimate, low volume practice, Paige provides quality care, including prenatal and postpartum visits tailored to you.
 When hiring a home birth midwife, you can look forward to building a strong connection with the person who will be assisting you to birth your baby.
-Your midwife should be a familiar, comforting face greeting you at your door on your birthing day.
+Your midwife should be a familiar, comforting face greeting you at the door on your birthing day.

 What does home birth midwifery care look like?